 "It's just great competition," Schneider said.
 "All four are battling and they're going to work and they just carried over what they were doing in spring.
 It's a battle and it's fun to do."

 Both kickers have shown big and accurate legs throughout camp, while the punting battle is an interesting one between a rookie the Seahawks drafted in the fifth round, and a veteran who is the longest-tenured player on the team.
 Dickson comes to Seattle as one of the best punting prospects to come out of college in years, but Ryan is ready to put up a good fight, which is what he has been telling his coaches since the day the team drafted Dickson.

 "Jon's been so good for us and I respect him so much, so I actually called him before we drafted (Dickson) and told him we were going to do it," Schneider said.
 "It's exactly what you'd expect.
 He just said, 'Hey, it's going to be hard to beat me out.
 I'm going to give everything I got and I'm going to compete and let's go.'
 It was always a good competition.
 You know, it's hard.
 You've got to fight through that and he hasn't had a lot of true competition since he's been here.
 He's really performed as good as he ever has so it's been good for him too."

 First meeting in 1977, the Seahawks and the Colts have faced one another 12 times in the regular season over the years.
-They will face off this Thursday at CenturyLink Field to open 2018 preseason play.
+They will face off this Sunday at Lucas Oil Stadium in Week 1 of the 2021 season.